Control Problems with Vanishing Lie Bracket Arising from Complete Odd Circulant Evolutionary Games: Introduction

 \item We show that a quasi-linearization of the control problem (as done in \cite{GB17}) has special form admitting a complete characterization of the dynamics of the optimal control.
 We also derive a sufficient condition on control optimality and thus completely generalize the results in \cite{GB17} to arbitrary complete odd circulant games.

-\item As a part of the generalization, we find a limiting second order ordinary differential equation (as $N$ grows large) that the optimal control must obey and show that it has a natural closed form solution. \end{enumerate}
+\item As a part of the generalization, we find a second order ordinary differential equation that the optimal control must obey and show that the asymptotic form (as $N$ grows large) of this ODE has a natural closed form solution. \end{enumerate}

 The remainder of this paper is organized as follows: In Section \ref{sec:Prelim} we present preliminary results and notation.
 In Section \ref{sec:GeneralControl} we introduce the control problem of interest and study a general class of optimal control problems that will assist in the derivation of our main results.
 Our main results on control of complete odd circulant games are found in Section \ref{sec:CyclicControl}.
 Conclusions and future directions are presented in Section \ref{sec:Conclusion}.
+In addition, we provide three appendices.
+Appendix \ref{sec:OptimalControl} provides essential results from optimal control theory used in this paper.
+Appendix \ref{sec:TechProofs} provides technical proofs to four lemmas used in the paper.
+Appendix \ref{app:Examples} contains numerical examples.